adobe/aepsdk-messaging-ios/Documentation/sources/exd-cbe-beta/apis-usage.md

 ---

-### updatePropositionsForSurfaces
+### updatePropositionsForSurfaces(_:)

-This API dispatches an event for the Edge network extension to fetch personalization decisions, for the provided surfaces array, from the AJO campaigns via the Experience Edge.
-The returned decision propositions are cached in-memory in the SDK and can be retrieved using `getPropositionsForSurfaces(_:_:)` API.
+Dispatches an event for the Edge network extension to fetch personalization decisions from the AJO campaigns for the provided surfaces array.
+The returned decision propositions are cached in-memory by the Messaging extension.

+To retrieve previously cached decision propositions, use `getPropositionsForSurfaces(_:_:)` API.

 #### Swift